open-projects/CassOpt/README.md

 ### The project was supported by RFBR (the RFBR project number: 17-04-02186).

 # CassOpt (Cassette Optimizer)
-The program creates an optimized mini-gene translated sequence using a set of sub-sequences of predicted Minor Histocompatibility Antigenes (MiHA).
-The optimized mini-genes are used for experemental bulk validation of immunogenicity of predicted MiHAs.
+The program creates the optimized cassette of translated mini-gene sequences using a set of sub-sequences of predicted Minor Histocompatibility Antigenes (MiHA).
+The optimized cassettes are used for experemental bulk validation of predicted MiHAs.
 The translated MiHA coding gene regions with flanks are arranged to a cassette in the order where there are no immunogenic flank junction sequences.
-It shortens the translated mini-gene sequence and prevents false positive results of the experiments.
+It shortens the cassette sequence and prevents false positive results of the experiments.

 ## Requirements
 * Linux or MacOS